wcy123/100ms_dot_emacs/README.md

 needed.

-I DO use `straight.el` and `use-package` for package management, but only for compile time.
+I DO use `straight.el` and `use-package` for package management, but only at compile time.
 At runtime, all required packages are compiled and the path of each packages are also cached in the compiled byte codes. `straight.el` and `use-package` are not _required_ at runtime.